 At Berkeleyside's 2017 Uncharted Festival, the law professor delivered some hard truths about class bias and friction, and how it relates to our current political landscape.

 Political messages gain added strength when they’re delivered in a way that matches how our brains process information, says the pioneering cognitive linguist.

-The veteran Republican strategist has an insider's view of Washington and nothing good to day about our 45th president, which has prompted death threats to him and his family.
+The veteran Republican strategist Rick Wilson has an insider's view of Washington and nothing good to say about #45, which has prompted death threats to him and his family.